[Greater DC]

 • Twenty-six percent of households were renters and 50 percent of renters had unaffordable housing costs.

-• Prince William has not adopted the 2030 COG housing targets nor established any local targets.
+• Prince William has adopted the 2030 COG housing targets and established the goal of 26,000 additional housing units by 2030.

 Share by Email